Frequently Asked Questions

 What is your cancellation policy?

-I require that clients give me 48 hours notice before cancelling no matter the reason.
+I require that clients give me 48 hours notice before cancelling no matter the reason or emergency.
 This gives me both a chance to get to a computer to cancel room bookings should I be in client sessions, and also gives me the option of offering up the space to other clients.